- A character with a T-Pose and other animations.

-If you'd like the animation to play at a fixed position, you can get rid of the forward motion by selecting the root node in the Outliner, and deleting the Translate X/Y/Z options from the Channel Box.
+If you'd like the animation to play at a fixed position, you can get rid of the forward motion as follows:

 Exporting the Animation

-- Select the File → Export All option from the main menu in Maya.
+- Select the File → Export → FBX (.fbx) option in Blender.

-- Create/open an empty level, and then create a new folder in the Asset Browser; drag and drop your FBX files into this folder.
+- Create/open an empty level, and then create a new folder in the Asset Browser; drag and drop your FBX file into this folder.

 - Once all your imported files have been generated, drag the .cdf (Character Definition File) into the Viewport.

-If the animation was correctly reoriented in Maya, you should now be able to see it playing in the Y (forward) direction of CRYENGINE's world coordinate system.
+If the animation was correctly reoriented in Blender, you should now be able to see it playing in the Y (forward) direction of CRYENGINE's world coordinate system.